madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

-figures showing cumulative distributions of a ratio of anglar frequencies is used for demonstration: in :numref:`reei-sin-rand-nd-plot`, :numref:`reei-sin-rand-d-plot`, :numref:`reei-sin-h-plot`, :numref:`reei-sin-i-plot` and :numref:`reei-sin-rand-k-plot`.
+figures showing cumulative distributions of a ratio of anglar frequencies is used for demonstration: in :numref:`reei-sin-rand-nd-plot`, :numref:`reei-sin-rand-d-plot`, :numref:`reei-sin-h-plot`, :numref:`reei-sin-i-plot` and :numref:`reei-sin-k-plot`.
 The code to simulate :math:`N` fits with :math:`n_p` (``n`` in the code ) points per period goes something like this: